 Hatha Yoga Evenings, PM Classes will help ease the stress and tension built up throughout your day.
 This is your wind-down class to let the day go and get a good night's sleep

-Healthy Hips is a class designed to build strength and flexibility in the hips.
+Healthy Hips is not a traditional yoga class.
+It is a functional movement class influenced by our asanas designed to build strength and flexibility in the hips.
 Our hips affect how we move, walk, and sit; having balance in our hips can lead to harmony and happiness in the entire body, mind included.
 Healthier hips lead to a happier you.
 This class will apply various movements using flat bands and yoga balls and resistance bands (not all in the same class or all the time) and is accessible for everyone.

 A calming yoga class structured around rejuvenating and healing the body.
 Asanas are practiced at a slower pace with attention to alignment, stretching, and strengthening all areas of the body, while releasing stress and tension from joints and muscles.
 Great for all levels looking for a soothing, relaxing class.
 Wonderful for those newer to yoga or working with special concerns or injuries.
 Accessible for all.

-This class is a play on traditional vinyasa practice.
-Mindful movement with each breath, this class is a little more intense (in a good way), Sun salutations, standing postures (which you will hold), seated posture, and finishing postures.
+This class is a play on traditional vinyasa practice the primary series.
+90 minutes of mindful movement with each breath, this class is a little more intense (in a good way), Sun salutations, standing postures (which you will hold), seated posture, and finishing postures.
 This class will be taught to be accessible for everyone.

 Yoga Nidra, or yogic sleep, is a powerful meditation and relaxation practice that is intended to induce total physical, mental, and emotional relaxation.
 It is one of the easiest yoga practices to maintain.
 Resting comfortably in savasana, this systematic meditation takes you through the five layers of self, leaving you with a sense of wholeness.
 The benefits of yoga Nidra are, that anybody can do it.
 It’s an easy way to reduce stress.
 You cannot do it incorrectly.